Thomas Petrie: Career

 In 1851 Petrie prospected for gold in the Turon region of New South Wales and spent the next five years on Victorian goldfields also known as 'finding only enough gold to make a ring!' since it was their motto.
-He returned to Brisbane a number of times and saw the botched public hanging of Dalla man Dundalli in 1855 at Wickham Park.
+He returned to Brisbane a number of times and saw the botched public hanging of Dalla man Dundalli on 5 January 1855 "where now the Post Office stands".
 Petrie married Elizabeth Campbell in 1859 and shortly after the marriage, Petrie sought the advice of a local Aboriginal elder named Dalaipi for a good place to start a cattle station.
 Dalaipi's son, Dal-ngang showed him their ancestral land at Mandin (North Pine River) and offered it to Petrie.
 Dal-ngang expressed indignation when told this land had already been acquired by the Griffens as part of the Whiteside station.
 Petrie, after consulting with Mrs Griffen bought a ten square mile (26 km2) section of the property in the Pine Creek district and named it Murrumba, an Aboriginal word meaning "good place" (possibly Turrbal or Yugarabul based on location).
 Aboriginal people helped him to clear his land and build his farm buildings.

 On 26 June 1861, Thomas Petrie appeared at the proceedings of the Select Committee on the Native Police Force to give evidence.
-Petrie's views on Aboriginal people had hardened by this stage as he was supportive of both the composition and continuation of the force, even though he admitted that many Aboriginal people around his residence had been shot by the detachment under Frederick Wheeler based at Sandgate.
-He also said that Aboriginal people were definitely cannibals and that they should be forbidden to go into Brisbane unless they had "a pass or accompanied by their masters".
-He claimed that he paid Aboriginal people that worked for him in clothing only, as they would otherwise spend money on alcohol and that it was commonplace for Aboriginal people to be paid for their labour with rum.
+Petrie testified that 'nearly all [the old Brisbane tribes (sic) were] dead now' due to 'drink' being illegally supplied to them by Brisbane 'whites'.
+He testified Aboriginal people were 'useful' employees, and 'the bad conduct of the blacks (sic) [was] in great measure the fault of the white people themselves, and the way in which they treat them.
+[He had] been living where no one else was able to remain, and [he] had several hundred blacks (sic) about [him]'.
+Due to his unique experiences and relationship with Indigenous people of the area, Petrie's testimony was nuanced, provided insight into Aboriginal practices and culture, and countered negative myths or rumours about Aboriginal people.

 Petrie continued to look for new timber and places suitable for European settlement.
 In 1862, he headed to the Maroochy River area with a group of 25 Aboriginal people that included Ker-Walli, Wanangga and Billy Dingy.
 On this journey, he became the first white man to climb Buderim Mountain and also ventured up the tributaries of the Maroochy River looking to exploit the large cedar growing there.
 At Petrie's Creek, he established a logging camp which was run by Aboriginal labour.
 At this camp, the Aboriginal workers requested that Petrie brand them with his logging symbol.
 This was done by using a piece of glass and then rubbing charcoal into the wound.
 He later surveyed a route from Cleveland to Eight Mile Plains.
 He also arranged for some Aboriginal people to welcome the Duke of Edinburgh in 1868.
 In 1877 the Douglas ministry established Queensland's first Aboriginal reserve on Bribie Island with Petrie as its chief adviser and overseer, but the reserve was closed in 1878 by colonial secretary Palmer.